Navigation

 Audio By Carbonatix

-Pop quiz, skywatchers: How do you top a solar eclipse, supermoons, a rare appearance by the northern lights and other spectacular astronomical wonders we’ve witnessed in 2024?
+Pop quiz, skywatchers: How do you top a solar eclipse, supermoons, rare appearances by the northern lights and other spectacular astronomical wonders we’ve witnessed in 2024?

-Comet C/2023 A3, also known as Tsuchinshan–ATLAS, is making its 80,000-year journey through the solar system and could be a spectacular sight for skywatchers as it brightens while approaching Earth.
-Some are even calling it the “comet of the year” due to its potential visibility and brilliance.
+Comet C/2023 A3, also known as Tsuchinshan–ATLAS, is making its closest approach to Earth starting this weekend and could be a spectacular sight for skywatchers.
+Some even call it the “comet of the year” due to its visibility and brilliance.

 click to enlarge